-Common stock offered 5,000,000 shares Common stock to be outstanding after this offering 30,586,369 shares Use of proceeds For general corporate purposes, including working capital, and repayment of indebtedness.
+Common stock to be outstanding after this offering and the concurrent private placement 22,206,611 shares Use of proceeds For general corporate purposes, including working capital.
 See "Use of Proceeds."
-Proposed Nasdaq National Market symbol PDFS
+Proposed Nasdaq National Market symbol.....
+PDFS

-The number of shares to be outstanding after this offering is based on:
+This table is based on shares outstanding as of March 31, 2001.
+The number of shares to be outstanding after this offering and the concurrent private placement is based on: